Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Proposed Multistage Framework

 \section{Proposed Multistage Framework}

-In this section, we introduce our new multistage framework (as illustrated in \cref{fig:arch} (c)).
-Specifically, we first introduce the multi-stage U-Net architecture design in \cref{sec:architecture}, following a new clustering method for choosing the optimal interval to partition the entire timestep $[0, 1]$ into intervals in \cref{sec:clustering_alg}. , and discuss the rationale of the proposed architecture in \cref{sec:rationale}.
+In this section, we introduce our new multistage framework (as illustrated in \Cref{fig:arch} (c)).
+Specifically, we first introduce the multi-stage U-Net architecture design in \Cref{sec:architecture}, following a new clustering method for choosing the optimal interval check points to partition the entire timestep $[0, 1]$ into intervals in \Cref{sec:clustering_alg}.
+We leave the discussion on the motivation behind our method to \Cref{sec:analysis}.